 Led by CCI, we expect to reach cost savings of approximately \$100 million in 2018, with a large portion impacting our cost of goods sold.
-Material cost inflation is expected to be in the mid-single digit range and we expect to offset most of this incremental impact with our 2017 pricing actions.

 In 2018, we expect a significant increase in operating income, in part, due to the effects of the RB Foods acquisition including the lower amount of transaction and integration expenses.
 We expect 2018's adjusted operating income to increase 23% to 25%, which includes the incremental impact of the RB Foods acquisition and a 1% favorable impact from currency rates.
 For 2018, we plan to increase brand marketing at a rate above our sales growth.